 - Red Sage—A study found that red sage is an effective antioxidant and helps protect the lining of blood vessels from injury when oxygen is temporarily cut off and then resumed.
 For people with COPD who experience low blood oxygen levels, red sage could offer some protection.

 - Melatonin—Usually known as a sleeping aid, a study showed that melatonin helps reduce oxidative stress in people with COPD.
 This makes it easier for people with COPD to breathe.

 Cellular Therapy to Promote Healing

 When traditional COPD treatment options fail or don’t deliver the results people with COPD are needing, many people have turned to alternative options, such as cellular therapy.

 At the Lung Institute, we use cells derived from the patient’s body.
 In our minimally invasive, outpatient procedure, the cells are extracted from the patient through blood.
 After they are extracted, the cells are separated in our on-site lab and then returned to the patient intravenously.

-Because cellular therapy works to promote healing from within the lungs, many patients report feeling better, breathing easier and living a more active lifestyle.
+Because cellular therapy may work to promote healing from within the lungs, many patients report feeling better, breathing easier and living a more active lifestyle.
 In fact, some patients are able to come off or reduce their supplemental oxygen therapy use after treatment.